How to Clean Silver - 12 Proved Remedial Solutions

 Note: The amounts mentioned above can be doubled or tripled to fill the container/ basin.

 The usage of polishes keeps silver essentials in a good to go look.
 Anyhow you may sometime turn to your pantry for a kitchen based remedy.
 Many mixes and combinations can be tried in the kitchen to give silver artefacts a better look.
-All the remedies that can be tried on silver are described below:
+All the remedies that help you “how to remove silver” are described below:

 1. Hot Water, Baking Soda and Aluminium Foil